A Unique Educational & Career Opportunity with Stephen Wolfram

 Possible manifestations include the creation of new fonts and logos using NKS, and even NKS-generated animations (e.g. title design for intro credits in a film).
 While researching the aesthetic potential of 2D CAs, considerations will be given to behavior based on the types of rules (e.g. reversible, irreversible, Wolfram types, symmetric).
 Additionally, it is hoped that this project will generate a methodology with which visually enticing simple rules can be collected, which may prove highly useful for media and the arts.

-Favorite Three-Color Cellular Automata
+Favorite Three-Color Cellular Automaton

 Rule 68526663 and Rule 3385977523643